 This home was built in 1899 and moved to the park from downtown High River in 2001.
 It showcases artifacts organized and categorized by the accessioning committee.

-Built in 1913 on a farm near Milo.
-It was moved on to the site in 2005.
-The upper level is available for rental for events.
+This barn was built in 1913 on a farm near Milo, AB.
+In 2005 the barn was moved to its current location at Sheppard Family Park.
+The upper level is available for rent for events all year long.
 Please see the Munroe Barn Bookings page for more information.

 Copyright © 2018 Sheppard Family Park Society - All Rights Reserved.